MatRising/matrising/README.md

 ### Hi there 👋

-I’m currently working on the Dashboard project and also I'm planning to revisit my older projects to clean up the code.
+I’m currently working on the Dashboard project and also I'm planning to revisit my older projects.

 Here are all the projects worth looking on: